 High Mountain Spring Tea is known for its fresh, floral and mild herbal aromatic qualities.
 It offers a delicate balance of sweet and astringent qualities that leave an especially clean mouth-feel combined with a lingering, fragrant finish in the nose.
 Its a refined and complex combination of floral and sweet qualities with the inherent bitter/astringent character of tea leaves that gives Alishan High Mountain Oolong its claim to fame.

-Just a bit down the mountain in neighbor high-elevation valleys, we've discovered that there are more family-run operations and smaller farms.
+Zhangshuhu was the earliest "new hot spot" for Alishan High Mountain Tea, that became a popular resource 15-20 years ago.
+But at the same time, neighboring villages developed tea farms and sold their produce for a more reasonable price, yet offering competitive quality.
+Just a bit down the mountain, we've discovered that there are more family-run operations and smaller farms.
 We firmly believe that this makes a difference not only on a sustainable level, but also in terms of the quality of tea produced.
 When farms are owned and run privately, it is much more likely that there is more care and responsibility that goes into the management of them.
 This, combined with smaller capacity factories results in smaller quantities of tea leaves being processed on a daily and seasonal basis.
 This smaller batch factor allows for more customized processing, and is also typically done by the farmers/owners themselves, who are more invested and take more pride in their processing methods and quality of their product.

 Mug: 8g tea in 300ml 100°C water.
 Steep for 4 minutes.
 Re-steep.
 Adjust to taste.